 Roman Safiullin vs. Daniel Evans: Prediction and Match Betting Odds | Chengdu Open

-In a match slated for Thursday, Daniel Evans (No. 27 in rankings) will meet Roman Safiullin (No. 55) in the Round of 16 of the Chengdu Open.
+No. 55-ranked Roman Safiullin will face No. 27 Daniel Evans in the Chengdu Open Round of 16 on Friday, September 22.

-Safiullin carries -120 odds to win a spot in the quarterfinals with a win over Evans (-110).
+Safiullin has -120 odds to earn a spot in the quarterfinals versus Evans (-110).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!